REVITALIZED DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS

-THIS REVITALIZED DECLARATION, made this ______ day of ______________, 20____, by LONGWOOD HOMEOWNSERS ASSOCIATION, INC., hereinafter referred to as the “DECLARANTS.”
+THIS REVITALIZED DECLARATION of covenants, conditions and restrictions is made effective this ______ day of ______________, 20____, by LONGWOOD HOMEOWNSERS ASSOCIATION, INC., a Florida not-for-profit Corporation, hereinafter referred to as the “DECLARANTS.”

 Longwood, Phase I, as recorded in Plat Book 28, Pages 27 and 28, inclusive, Public Records of Brevard County, Florida; and

-Longwood, Phase II, as recorded in Plat Book 29, Pages 48 and 49, inclusive, Public Records of Brevard County, Florida; and
+Longwood, Phase II, as recorded in Plat Book 29, Pages 48, inclusive, Public Records of Brevard County, Florida; and

 Longwood, Phase III, as recorded in Plat Book 31, Page 11, inclusive, Public Records of Brevard County, Florida; and

-WHEREAS, Florida Statute 720, Part III, Covenant Revitalization allows for the revival and preservation of the Declaration of Covenants, Conditions and Restrictions when such Declarants have expired due to no filing for record within thirty (30) years immediately following the effective date of original recording under Florida Statute 712.05(1); and
+E. Florida Statute 720, Part III, Covenant Revitalization allows for the revival and preservation of the Declaration of Covenants, Conditions and Restrictions when such Declarants have expired due to no filing for record within thirty (30) years immediately following the effective date of original recording under Florida Statute 712.05(1).